 New employees or new enrollees into the dental plan beginning on July 1, 2012 or after shall have no orthodontia coverage.
-Eligibility shall be the same as for health insurance (Section 10.02).
+Eligibility shall be the same as for section 11.02.

 10.02 Health Insurance

 The Board shall provide health insurance to eligible employees.
 The insurance carrier(s), program(s), and coverage(s) will be selected and determined by the Board